Meet the CAPS Staff

 Berkeley Law School Counselor

-Dr. Zaruba was a first generation college student who majored in education and dance at Miami University in Ohio.
-She received her MA in Counseling from the University of Colorado and her PhD in Counseling Psychology from the University of Minnesota.
-Dr. Zaruba has worked at UHS for the past couple decades in many different roles.
-She's currently the psychologist at Berkeley Law School.
-Dr. Zaruba has also facilitated the Graduate Women’s Support group for the past 15 years.
+Dr. Zaruba was a first-generation college student who majored in education and dance at Miami University in Ohio.
+She received her MA in Counseling from the University of Colorado and her Ph.D. in Counseling Psychology from the University of Minnesota.
+Dr. Zaruba has worked at UHS for the past couple of decades in many different roles.
+She's currently a psychologist at Berkeley Law School.
+Dr. Zaruba has also facilitated the Graduate Women’s Support Group for the past 15 years.

 Christine Zhou, PhD